siruguri/flashcard/README.md

 * Change the app (class) name - there's a convenient shell script (`change_app_name.sh`) in the project root that does that using `sed` - you have to uncomment the line at the top of the script that sets your app name.
 * Run migrations.
 Optionally, seed the database if you wish.
 * Check the routes file and remove the latter half, after the comment that says that that part is probably not useful.
-* Remove the Resque rake task if you aren't going to be using Resque.
 * If you're going to deploy your app using the Capistrano config in it:
-  * Change the config information in `config\deploy.rb` - the app name, its deploy location and the user on the remote server whose account will be used for the deployment.
+  * Change the config information in `config\deploy.rb` - the app's deploy location (folder) and the user on the remote server whose account will be used for the deployment.
-  * Change the domain name in `config\deploy\{staging, production}.rb`
+  * Change the deployment server hostname in `config\deploy\{staging, production}.rb`
   * Set up a shared folder in your deployment where you store your `config\database.yml` file
   * Make sure the shared files linked to in `config\deploy.rb` are the ones you are using in your remote server, specifically the database files.
 If you are using Postgres on the remote server, you should remove the SQLite3 files from the linked files list.
 * The locale file has the site's title, and the phrase that's in the Bootstrap navbar - you might want to change it.
 * You might want to delete some models (`Task`, `Location`, etc.), their corresponding tests and migrations, and the corresponding routes.
 Also, you might want to get rid of the Google Maps API assets in `app\assets\javascripts\gmaps`.
 Remember to remove them from your repository, not just the filesystem.
 Here's a helpful list of `git rm` commands you might want to consider running:

-        git rm spec/models/*
-        git rm spec/features/*
-        git rm spec/controllers/*

         cd app/models/
         git rm category.rb location.rb task*
         cd ../../app/controllers
         git rm locations_controller.rb tasks_controller.rb categories_controller.rb
+	git rm -r api
         cd ../app/views/
-        git rm -r locations/ tasks/
+        git rm -r locations/ tasks/ categories/
 	cd ../db/migrate
-	git rm *task* *location* *categor*
+	git rm *task* *categor* *doork*
-        cd ../../
+        cd ../../test/
+	git rm controllers/*
+	git rm integrations/*
+	git rm fixtures/categories.yml fixtures/tasks.yml

 ## Security